 A single feather standing upright in the grass.
 The image takes me back in a flash to one of the best, and worst periods of my life.

-A week before I took this picture I woke up excited to buy my airline ticket to meet up with my husband in Washington, DC.
+A week before I took this picture I woke up excited to buy my airline ticket to meet with my husband in Washington, DC.
 It had been longer than I cared to admit since we had been together, distance had taken its toll while he was finishing his military career.

 With a sick feeling in my stomach, I quickly checked our bank balance.